Donald Trump’s Motorcade Met With Hundreds Of Middle Fingers As He Returned From Golfing After Election Called

-Donald Trump’s motorcade received less than a warm welcome after the president returned home from a golf trip just after major news networks finally called the presidential race in favor of his rival.
+Donald Trump’s motorcade received a less-than-warm welcome on Saturday, as the president returned home from a golf trip just after major news networks finally called the presidential race in favor of his rival.

-As Newsweek noted, Trump was on the course when the race was officially called by news networks.
-Biden had been steadily growing his lead as more votes were counted in the state of Pennsylvania, and early on Saturday they declared the Democratic candidate as the winner, pushing him over the 270 vote threshold and making him the apparent winner of the election.
+As Newsweek noted, Trump was on the golf course when the race was officially called by news networks.
+Biden had been steadily growing his lead in the state of Pennsylvania as more votes were counted, and early on Saturday, networks declared the Democratic candidate as the winner, pushing him over the 270 electoral vote threshold and making him the apparent winner of the election.

-As the report noted, large crowds gathered outside the White House as many took to the streets to celebrate the outcome.
-When the president’s motorcade left the his company’s golf course in Virginia at the completion of his round and drove back to the White House, many people lined the streets to greet him.
+As the report added, large crowds gathered outside the White House as many took to the streets to celebrate the outcome.
+When Trump left his company’s golf course in Virginia at the completion of his round and drove back to the White House, many people gathered near the streets to greet him.
 As the report noted, hundreds of those lined up held up their middle fingers as he passed by.

 “Trump’s presidential motorcade made up of a dozen all-black SUVs and flashing police cruisers drove past hundreds of critics holding up their middle fingers and screaming ‘bye’ as he returned from golfing,” the report noted.
 “Boos reverberated around the streets of Washington and other U.S. cities as CNN, Fox News and other major media networks officially declared Biden the winner on Saturday afternoon.”

 There were similar celebrations that broke out across the country, with many celebrating the apparent end of his time in office.
-Trump has not yet officially acknowledge the projection, making a series of statements claiming that he won the race and making unfounded allegations that his opponent benefitted from massive election fraud.
+Trump has not yet officially acknowledged the projection, making a series of statements claiming that he won the race and pushing unfounded allegations that his opponent benefitted from massive election fraud.

 As The Inquisitr reported, some close to the president said that he is still in denial about the results, not acknowledging that the election was over and vowing to push ahead on legal challenges.

-Another golf trip on Sunday was met with more protesters, with poll reporters noting that his motorcade was met with a smaller group of demonstrators on Sunday.
-Some of them held signs mocking the president, making digs at his loss.
+Another golf trip on Sunday was met with more protesters, with pool reporters noting that his motorcade was met with a smaller group of demonstrators.
+Some of them held signs mocking Trump and making digs at his loss.

 Pool report: "The President’s motorcade arrived at Trump National Golf Club …